gruntwork-io/docs/_docs-sources/foundations/accounts/enable-control-tower.md

 In order to enable control tower you will need the following:

 1. A new AWS Account and a user with administrator permissions.
+(We recommend using an IAM user with admin permissions rather than the root user)

 :::info